-As teachers, we know that our kids come to school with unique needs–beyond help in reading, writing, and math.
-In my own school, we've continued to see a rise in ADHD, sensory integration issues, and anxiety among our students.
-With that in mind, this school year I set out to find ways to create a learning space for my diverse learners that was welcoming, calming, and peaceful.
+We know that our kids come to school with unique needs unrelated to academics.
+In my own school, we've seen a rise in ADHD, sensory integration issues and anxiety among our students.
+With that in mind, this school year I set out to find ways to create a learning space for my diverse learners that was welcoming, calming and peaceful.

 I read many ideas and came across a variety of practices, big and small.
 (Pinterest is kind of a trap for that!)
 When it came time to get real, I thought, What could I bring to Room 215 that has big impact but a price tag that I can afford?

 Daylighting involves using minimal artificial light.
 (You know, those buzzy overhead tube lights?
 Look up: They’re in your room right now!)
 Daylighting focuses on using as much natural light as possible to illuminate learning spaces instead of manufactured lighting.